inikep/lizard/lz5_Frame_format.md

 __Block Independence flag__

 If this flag is set to “1”, blocks are independent.
-If this flag is set to “0” (CURRENTLY IT'S NOT SUPPORTED), each block depends on previous ones (up to LZ5 window size, which is 4 MB).
+If this flag is set to “0”, each block depends on previous ones (up to LZ5 window size, which is 16 MB).
 In such case, it’s necessary to decode all blocks in sequence.

 Block dependency improves compression ratio, especially for small blocks.